 A major part of the problem is that rates of HBV and HBV-HDV infection are often highest in countries that not only have lower access to treatment (which leads, of course, to a vicious cycle of new infections) but also to basic diagnostic tools.
 To try to quantify the problem, the International Coalition to Eliminate HBV (ICE-HBV) surveyed as many health networks across the world as they could, with most responses coming from sub-Saharan Africa, South or Southeast Asia, and Europe.

 Increasing HBV screening and optimising strategies to prevent mother-to-child-transmission were considered the highest priorities in achieving HBV elimination by most responders.
-Universal HBV screening of pregnant women at antenatal visits was only routinely performed at the clinical sites of 59 per cent respondents from sub-Saharan African, and 66 per cent of respondents from South or Southeast Asia.
+Only 59 per cent of respondents from sub-Saharan Africa, and 66 per cent of respondents from South or Southeast Asia, said universal HBV screening of pregnant women during antenatal visits was routinely performed at their clinics.

 Major barriers to performing HBV screening for pregnant women were lack of clinic attendance, low awareness among health-care workers and obstetricians, and the basic unavailability of tests in many areas (see below).